gaetandi/cheXpert/README.md

 Authors: Gaëtan Dissez & Guillaume Duboc

+This repository uses different sources, listed in the references, and especially ref n°4 for the coding part.

 This competition launched by the Stanford ML group aims at finding a prediction model which could perform as well as radiologist to find different pathologies thanks to chest X-Ray.
 The Dataset available to train our model is composed of 223,414 chest radiographs of 65,240 patients.